 - A curriculum vitae

-- Provide official copies of dental school transcript (& official certified translation if in your native language) AND scores from the National Board Dental Examinations, Parts I and II (if applicable.)
+- Provide official copies of dental school transcript (& official certified translation if in your native language).

 - GRE scores are not necessary for this program, but are preferred as an aid in applicant selection